Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 | ✅ Real-time profitability insights through BI Analytics | ❌ No tax resolution specialization |

-The Bottom Line 👉 Elite offers advanced features including Client Budgeting, Document Management, and BI Analytics at a price point below Canopy’s basic complete plan.
+The Bottom Line 👉 Elite offers advanced features including Client Budgeting, Document Management, and BI Analytics at a price point below Canopy’s entry-level Standard tier.

 Uku Enterprise Plan: $88/member/month